sandrahoffberg/Delly-somatic/README.md

 - Path to fasta reference [Default: ../data/Reference]

 Path to bed exclude file
-- Bed file containing regions to ignore [Default: None]
+- Bed file containing regions to ignore [Default: Any .bed file in the /data directory]

 Path to blacklisted fasta file
 - Fasta sequences to ignore.
-[Default: None]
+[Default: Any *blacklist.gz file in the /data directory]

 Type of structural variation
 - The type of Structural Variants to detect: DELetions, INSertions, DUPlications, INVersions, BreakeND, or ALL types.
 [Default ALL]